The-Marcy-Lab-School/8-0-2-assignment/README.md

 Do them first!!

-## Starter Code

-Open your Giphy Search React assignment (`7-0-2`).
-It should, at minimum, be able to fetch and render the top three trending gifs.

-Fork this repository

 ## Grading

 Your grade on this assignment will be determined by the number of tasks you are able to complete.
 Tasks appear as a checkbox, like this: